Puntland: Establishment of Puntland

 Following the outbreak of the Somali Civil War in 1991, a home-grown constitutional conference was held in Garoowe in 1998 over a period of three months.
 Attended by the area's political elite, traditional elders (Issims), members of the business community, intellectuals and other civil society representatives, the autonomous Puntland State of Somalia was established to deliver services to the population, offer security, facilitate trade, and interact with domestic and international partners.
 Abdullahi Yusuf Ahmed served as the fledgling state's founding president.

 As stipulated in Article 1 of the Transitional Federal Charter of the Somali Republic, Puntland is a part of the Federal State of Somalia.
 As such, the region seeks the unity of Somalis and adheres to a federal system of government.
 Unlike the republic of Somaliland to its west, Puntland is not trying to obtain international recognition as a separate nation.
 However, both regions have one thing in common: they base their support upon clan elders and their organizational structure along lines based on clan relationships and kinship.
 However, a key difference was that Puntland was formed as a descendant-based entity unlike in Somaliland.
 The state was established as a "homeland" for the Harti community of Northern Somalia, whereby the Majeerten were deemed as the "chief architects" of the entity.
 Since its establishment in 1998, Puntland has also been in territorial disputes with Somaliland over the Sool, Sanaag and Ayn regions.

 The legal structure of Puntland consists of the judiciary, legislative (House of Representatives) and the executive (the President and his nominated Council of Ministries) branches of government.
 Though relatively peaceful, the region briefly experienced political unrest in 2001 when then President of Puntland, Abdullahi Yusuf Ahmed, one of the founding fathers of the Puntland State and its first president, wanted his term extended.
 Ahmed and Jama Ali Jama fought for control of the region, with Ahmed emerging victorious the following year.
 Ahmed served his second term as president until October 2004, when he was elected President of Somalia.
 He was succeeded in office by Mohamed Hashi, who served until January 2005 when he lost a re-election bid in parliament to General Mohamud Muse Hersi "Adde".

 Politics

+Puntland uses a parliamentary system in which the president and the vice president are elected by the unicameral Parliament of Puntland.